joelbirchler/talks/README.md

 This project uses [GitHub Pages](http://pages.github.com/) to generate slideshows from yaml.
 You can see the a list of the various slideshows here: http://joelbirchler.github.io/talks/

+# TODO

+* Browser testing (so far this is only tested on Mac/Chrome)
+* Metatalk how-to
+* Remote control scrolling
+* Slide in transition hooks (or automatically for depth)

 # Creating a Presentation

 The content for a slideshow is written in yaml and located in the `_data` folder.
 You also need to create an html file in the root with a [front-matter](http://jekyllrb.com/docs/frontmatter/) that describes the talk.
 Like this: